 We develop immersive online virtual worlds to help students conceptually understand mathematics and achieve computational fluency.
 The games within our world have a deep integration of neuroscientific learning principles, effective pedagogy, and engaging game-play design.

-Our virtual world, Fog Stone Isle, is initially focused on fraction concepts (5th - 6th grade) because it is one of the most important topics that needs to be mastered in order to be successful in algebra and beyond, and it is a topic with which many students struggle.
+Our virtual world, Fog Stone Isle, is initially focused on the rational number system (5th - 8th grade): fractions, ratios, proportions, and unit rate.
+These are important topics that need to be mastered in order to be successful in algebra and beyond.

 Each student is assigned a unique virtual world that allows them to use their own ideas and creativity while crafting their environment.
 For example, students are immersed in creating buildings, farm plots and corrals while adding, subtracting, multiplying and dividing fractions.
 The math is meaningful to the tasks they are doing.
 Work is done independently and/or collaboratively as students make sense of their ideas.
 They enthusiastically share their virtual worlds in class while explaining their thinking.